How to get more Instagram followers – from 0 to 10k!

 Do Not Use Bots

 Let us repeat: DO.
 NOT.
 USE.
 BOTS!
 It’s clear when an account goes from 12 followers to 2000 followers in less than a day, it’s dodgy.
 Fake activity on your account is very likely to lead to your account being banned.
-Although it might be tempting, just don’t do it.
+So although it might be tempting, just don’t do it.
 You don’t want your account banned at this stage!

 Five tips to spot a bot